2021 - 2022 NCEA Youth Virtues, Valor and Vision Award Winners

-NCEA is pleased to announce the recipients of the 2020 NCEA Youth Virtues, Valor and Vision Award.
-A formal press announcement will be made during Catholic Schools Week 2020.
+NCEA is pleased to announce the recipients of the 2021 - 2022 NCEA Youth Virtues, Valor and Vision Award.
+A formal press announcement is forthcoming.

 NCEA received an outstanding response to the Call for Nominations from across the country.
 Each student nominated was truly amazing.
-These top ten student awardees embody the virtue, valor and vision exemplified by the many students in our Catholic elementary and secondary schools who are changing the world.
+These 17 student awardees embody the virtue, valor and vision exemplified by the many students in our Catholic elementary and secondary schools who are changing the world.

 Many thanks to the selection committee for their excellent work in vetting each student nomination.

 St. Thomas Aquinas High School, Fort Lauderdale, FL